h0mbre/h0mbre.github.io/_posts/2020-02-09-HEVD_UninitializedStackPointer_32bit.md

 I used the following blogs as references:
 + All of the previous referenced blog posts in the series (obviously I'm reusing code I learned from them every exploit),

+## HEVD Series Change
+I will no longer be using Python ctypes to write exploits.
+We will be using C++ from now on.

+I will no longer be doing x86 exploits, only x86-64 from now on.

 ## Goal
+This one is pretty straightforward, we'll be attacking HEVD as normal, this time looking at the uninitialized stack variable bug class.
+While this isn't super common (I don't think?), there is a very neat API we can leverage from userland to spray the kernel stack and set ourselves up nicely so that we can get control over a called function pointer value.